lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 ## The Process

 The remainder of this section is based on Whitson Gordon's 2013 article on [](lifehacker.com), [How to Install Linux on a Chromebook and Unlock its Full Potential](http://lifehacker.com/how-to-install-linux-on-a-chromebook-and-unlock-its-ful-509039343).
 The content is copied here to make it easier to follow the entire set of instructions without jumping back and forth to multiple websites.
+Installing Linux requires three specific activities, including:

-* Enable developer mode <br><br>
+* Enable developer mode, <br><br>
-* Install Crouton <br><br>
+* Install Crouton, and <br><br>
-* Optimize the Linux Desktop for your Chromebook <br><br>
+* Optimize the Linux Desktop for your Chromebook. <br><br>

 ### Enable Developer mode

-This step will wipe local data, so make sure you back up anything that is not already stored in the cloud prior to proceding.
+This step will wipe local data, so make sure you back up anything that is not already stored in the cloud prior to proceeding.

 1. Press and hold the `<ESC>` and `<Refresh>` keys together, then press the `Power button` (while still holding the other two keys).
 This will reboot the Chromebook into Recovery Mode. <br><br>
 2. As soon as you see Recovery Mode pop up -- the screen with the yellow exclamation point -- press `<CTRL>+<D>`.
 THis will bring up a prompt asking if you want to turn on Developer Mode. <br><br>